 A popular anaheim variety because of its very mild heat.
-This pepper is a great choice to grow for an introduction to spicier New Mexico pod-type green chiles.
+This pepper is a great choice to grow for a mild introduction to New Mexico pod-type green chiles.
 The Sonora pepper can be eaten raw, cooked, or roasted and peeled.
-A great choice for chile rellenos stuffed with meat and cheese.
+A great choice for chile rellenos when stuffed with meat and cheese.

-Large anaheim-style fruits grow up to 10" long with thick flesh.
-Produces excellent yields of green to red ripening fruits.
-Plants grow to 30” tall.
+The large anaheim-style fruits grow up to 10" long with thick flesh.
+It produces excellent yields of green peppers that ripen to red.
+The plant will grow to 30” tall.
 TMV resistance.